ZYBunnyHu/ZYBunnyHu.github.io/_pages/about.md

   - /about.html
 ---

-Zhiyuan is currently a postdoc in [Professor Ahmed's group](https://www.wrh.ox.ac.uk/research/ovarian-cancer) at the [University of Oxford](http://www.ox.ac.uk).
+Zhiyuan is currently a postdoc at the [MRC Weatherall Institute of Molecular Medicine](https://www.imm.ox.ac.uk), [University of Oxford](http://www.ox.ac.uk).

 After learning biological science for four years in Peking University, the top university in China, she graduated with the first ranking from the [Honors Program](http://web.bio.pku.edu.cn/UHPB/).
 During her DPhil at the Wellcome Centre for Human Genetics and the MRC Weatherall Institute of Molecular Medicine, University of Oxford, she was co-supervised by [Professor Ahmed Ahmed](https://www.imm.ox.ac.uk/people/ahmed-ahmed) and [Professor Christopher Yau](https://cwcyau.github.io).
 She studied nonsense-mediated decay in the pan-cancer genomes and single-cell transcriptomics of the origin of ovarian cancer.
+After her viva in Feb 2020, she stayed in the Ovarian Cancer Cell Laboratory to complete her projects for another ten months.
+From early 2021, she will start to work on embryonic development by using single-cell sequencing and CRISPR techniques.

-**Research interest**: cancer genomics, single cell, bioinformatics
+**Research interest**: single cell, multi-omics, bioinformatics, development

-Also very interested in: immunology, multi-omics and spatial transcriptomics

 Selected publications
 ======